Movie Tickets and Showtimes

 Future Blu-ray standards will add UHD capability.
 A Blu-ray Disc player will also play all your DVDs and CDs.
 Some, called universal players, will also play Super Audio CDs (SACDs) and DVD-Audio (DVD-A) discs.

 Check out Blu-ray players and Internet-enabled Blu-ray players with music, movies, and TV series.

 Cable and satellite services give you the widest range of HD programming.
 Other widely available advantages include:

 HD quality varies.
 Services often use very aggressive compression in order to carry the maximum number of channels.
 This can degrade the signal and even cause pixelation.

-Somewhat surprisingly, over-the-air digital TV broadcasts may offer the best HD quality after a Blu-ray Disc.
+Somewhat surprisingly, over-the-air digital TV broadcasts may offer better HD quality than cable or satellite feeds.
 If you were able to receive analog TV through an antenna in the past, you are able to get digital TV now.

 Advantages and considerations:

 Games become even more involving when you play them on a home theater system.
 Just connect your game player to the receiver, and select it as you would any other source.
 And consider game consoles and game titles with Dolby® sound for outstanding audio quality.

 Even if you don't play games, consider a video game console.
 The most advanced offer considerable additional capabilities:

 Many newer HD video cameras will connect directly to your system through an HDMI connection.